20centaurifux/zcfux-utils/README.md

 # Introduction

-This is a collection of various utilities I use in .NET projects.
+This is a collection of various utilities and abstractions I use in .NET projects.

 ## Byte